PV-Lab/Robotic_Liquid_Handling/spincoater/spincoater_debugging.md

     *Upon moving to odrivetool and running `odrv0.axis0.requested_state = AXIS_STATE_FULL_CALIBRATION_SEQUENCE`, the odrive completed the calibration motion--though shut off and became unrecognizable to the laptop upon plugging it in again.*

+(03/31/25) *After adjusting the speed limit for the motor, the left USB port has become functional.
+Running code from FRG will be avoided for the time being until raw odrivetool commands are bug free.*
     ---
 - [ ] May need to shorten wire to prevent ground loop
 - [Ferrite rings](https://shop.odriverobotics.com/products/n97xgxel6y0ufvunsxq70kih4p19nx) can also reduce noise